Benefits of Soba Noodles

 Varicose vein rarely requires medical treatment.
 All you may need is a dietary change.

 Soba noodles contain high levels of rutin, a bioflavonoid that strengthens the veins.
-Strengthening the veins reduces varicose veins and also prevent them.
+Strengthening the veins reduces varicose veins and also prevents them.

 However, if the vein ruptures or varicose veins cause soreness on the skin, you need to see a doctor.